 Academic Policies & Procedures

 There are a number of processes at Grand Valley to assist you, the student, to appeal various academic situations.
-Listed below are the academic policies that our department assists with.
-You can download each form by clicking on the words in blue.
+Our department assists with the academic policies listed below.
+You can download each form by clicking on a blue button.

 Petition to Return